Dr. Shirley's Web Courses

 - AD 1608

-- "Separatist" groups leave England, to live and worship in Holland
+- "Separatist" groups left England, to live and worship in Holland

 - AD 1609

-- John Smyth founds the Baptist Church, due to objections to infant baptism and the demands for separation of Church and State
+- John Smyth founded the Baptist Church, due to objections to infant baptism and the demands for separation of Church and State

 - AD 1609-1610

-- Rheims-Douay Bible, first Roman Catholic English translation, OT published in two volumes, based on an unofficial Louvain text corrected against the Sistine Vulgate of 1590, NT is Rheims text of 1582
+- Rheims-Douay Bible, first Roman Catholic English translation, OT published in two volumes, based on an unofficial Louvain text corrected against the Sistine Vulgate of 1590, NT was Rheims text of 1582

 - AD 1611

-James I dissolves Parliament, and rules without it for 10 years
+James I dissolved Parliament, and ruled without it for 10 years

 - AD 1613